Renfe Feve

-Renfe Cercanías AM, formerly known as Renfe Feve, was a division of state-owned Spanish railway company Renfe Operadora.
+Renfe Feve, known in its last years as Renfe Cercanías AM, was a division of state-owned Spanish railway company Renfe Operadora.
 It transitorily operated most of Spain's 1250 km of metre-gauge railway.
-This division of Renfe was previously a stand-alone company named FEVE (Ferrocarriles de Vía Estrecha, Spanish for "Narrow-Gauge Railways).
+This division of Renfe was previously a stand-alone company named FEVE (Ferrocarriles de Vía Estrecha, Spanish for Narrow-Gauge Railways).
 On 31 December 2012, the Spanish government simplified the organization of state-owned railway companies by merging FEVE into Renfe and Adif.
 The rolling stock and the brand FEVE were transferred to Renfe (renamed "Renfe Feve"), while the infrastructure was transferred to Adif.
 In 2023 and 2025, the division's services were fully integrated into the other subdivisions Cercanías and Renfe mid distance.